vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Once, we have got the unprivileged shell, it is very important to check the below things

+* Did you tried "sudo -l" and check if we have any binaries which can be executed as root?
 * Are there any binaries with Sticky, suid, guid.
 * Are there any world-writable folders, files.
 * Are there any world-execuable files.
 * Which are the files owned by nobody (No user)
 * Which are the files which are owned by a particular user but are not present in their home directory.
 (Mostly, the users have files and folders in /home directory.
 However, that's not always the case.)
 * What are the processes running on the machines? (ps aux).
 Remember, If something like knockd is running, we would come to know that Port Knocking is required.
-* What are the packages installed? (dpkg -l).
-Maybe some vulnerable application is installed ready to be exploited (For example: chkroot version 0.49).
+* What are the packages installed? (dpkg -l for debian) (pip list for python packages).
+Maybe some vulnerable application is installed ready to be exploited (For example: chkroot version 0.49 or couchdb 1.7).
 * What are the services running? (netstat -ln)
 * Check the entries in the crontab!
 * What are the files present in the /home/user folder?
 Are there any hidden files and folders? like .thunderbird/ .bash_history etc.